physicstellyou1928/learngit/readme.txt

 wxwxsxw

-Git is a distributed version control system.
+Git has a mutable index called stage.
 Git is free software distributed under the GPL.
+Git has a mutable index called stage.